Roadtrippers: Expansion

 Roadtrippers official website launched in July 2012.
 Roadtrippers has since grown to a team of 25 full-time employees including John Lauck, appointed VP of Engineering in 2012.
 The company has a team of developers and designers as well as a network of travel content creators.
 The Roadtrippers team expanded the company outside of the United States to Canada, the United Kingdom, and Israel.

-On November 2012, after working with app developer Forest Giant, Roadtrippers released a companion iPhone app.
+In November 2012, after working with app developer Forest Giant, Roadtrippers released a companion iPhone app.
 The app was launched on Gizmodo app of the day on Nov 19th, 2012.
 In December 2012, Roadtrippers reached 1 million monthly users.
 In November 2014, Roadtrippers released version 3.0 of its iOS app.
 The new version does not require the user to create an account to use the app.
 It does include weather forecasting and icons for users to select what they are interested in (e.g., diners, hiking, discover locations nearby.

 Roadtrippers was recognized on TIME's 50 Best Websites of 2014.

 In 2018, Roadtrippers was acquired by Thor Industries/Tourist Holdings Inc. In February 2019, Roadtrippers Plus was added as a paid feature service.
 Initial discounted offering was $10 for a year subscription to existing Roadtrippers App users for limited time.
-Free version was downgraded from 60 waypoints per trip down to 6, severely limiting the usefulness of the free version.
+Free version was downgraded from 60 waypoints per trip down to 6 and subsequently down to 2, severely limiting the usefulness of the free version.
 Shortly after the initial offering, the price for a year subscription jumped to the current rate of $30/year.